Zeyy404/AirBnB_clone/README.md

 ### How to Start ###

-To start the command interpreter, run the following command:\n `$ ./console.py`
+To start the command interpreter, run the following command:

+`$ ./console.py`

+---

 ### How to Use ###